This lesson is being piloted (Beta version)

 Let’s try to use it!

-This exercise will use your downloaded certificate to communicate with the REST API of the HWDB.
+This exercise will use your obtained tokens to communicate with the REST API of the HWDB.

 1. This step may not be necessary.
 But there are certain lines that repeatedly show up in curl commands during the tutorials.
 So let us define the followings: